-I want to apply to College but you are now closed.
+I want to apply to College.
 Have I left it too late?

-I have been accepted for Biology, Chemistry and Maths which have a higher grade entry requirement than some other subjects.
-If I don’t get the grades for those subjects, does that mean I can’t come to the College?
+I was offered a place on Biology, Chemistry and Maths which have a higher grade entry requirement than some other subjects.
+I haven’t achieved the grades required for those subjects, does that mean I can’t come to the College?

-The general entry criteria for the College is five grade 4s at GCSE including Maths and English Language, so if you do not meet the entry criteria for Biology, Chemistry and Maths but have met the general College entry criteria, you can choose other subjects to study at College.
-We have an expert tutor team who can advise you on the best programme of study to ensure you can take the next steps after College to your chosen career.
+The general entry criteria for the College is three grade 4s and two grade 5s at GCSE, including Maths and English Language, so if you do not meet the entry criteria for Biology, Chemistry and Maths but have met the general College entry criteria, you can choose other subjects to study at College. https://www.bsfc.ac.uk/prospective-students/entry-requirements We can discuss your options at your Enrolment appointment or the Results Day Clinic.
 Don't worry, we can support you with this.

-I am worried that I won’t meet the entry requirements for the College of five grade 4s at GCSE including Maths and English Language.
-If I don’t get this, can I not come to the College?
+I haven’t met the entry requirements for the College of three grade 4s and two grade 5s at GCSE including Maths and English Language.
+Does this mean I can’t come to the College?

 I have changed my mind about the subjects I would like to take.
 Is it too late to change them and how do I change them?

 It's not too late!
-You can change your mind about what subjects you would like to take at any time up to and including at Enrolment which begins in August.
-Please email email@example.com with your changes.
-The date for Enrolment will be communicated to students in due course once more is known about when the College will reopen.
+You can change your mind about what subjects you would like to take at any time up to and including at your Enrolment appointment.
+Please email firstname.lastname@example.org with your changes.

 I would like some further information about the courses I have chosen.
 Where can I get this from?